NaveenMohanty/mytshirt-backend/README.md

 SECRET = Tshirts // any hash key for password encryption STRIPE_SK ="<--Secret key of your stripe payment gateway-->"
 ```
->This project use stripe as payment gate so u have to use it's Secret key which is present in your stripe dashboard.
+>This project use stripe as payment gateway so you have to use it's Secret key which is present in your stripe dashboard.
 >Make a .env file to declare all the above environment variabale.

    [MongoosJS]: <https://mongoosejs.com/>